NETWORK SECURITY ASSESSMENT | 10 MIN READ

 Joking aside, if you haven't been living under a rock, then you're probably very aware of the near-constant reports of major companies and government entities being attacked by cyber criminals.

-As a result, it has become a best practice for companies to have a third-party (other than their normal infrastructure manager) conduct an annual network security audit.
-But what is a network security audit, anyway?
+As a result, it has become a best practice for companies to have a third-party (other than their normal infrastructure manager) conduct an annual network security assessment.
+But what is a network security assessment, anyway?

 Not a lot of time?
 This is what this article covers: